chrisdlangton/pages.js/README.md

 * *attr*: Sets an attribte to the selected element.
 * *append*: Append content to the inner-html of the selected element.
 * *prepend*: Prepend content to the inner-html of the selected element.
+* *goTo*: Scroll the screen into view of the selected element.

 ## Change Log